akhilsaini/aws-csa-2017/README.md

   - AWS recommend homogenous instances with PG.
 Homogenous means of the same size and family.
   - You can't merge PGs.
   - You can't move existing instance into a PG.
 Though you can create the AMI from your existing instance, and then launch a new instance from the AMI into a PG.

+## EFS(Elastic File system)
+  - Amazon Elastic File system is a file storage service for Amazon EC2 instances.
+  - With EFS storage capacity is elastic, growing and shrinking automatically as you add and remove files.
+So your application have the storage they need and when they need.
+  - Supports NFSv4 protocol.
+  - Pay for the storage you use(no pre-provisioning required).
+  - Can scale up to petabytes.
+  - Can support thousands of concurrent NFS connections.
+  - Data stored across multiple AZs within a region.
+  - EFS is block based storage.
+  - Read after write consistency.
+  - use cases
+    - File server
+    - centralized repo
+  - You can restrict at user level and file level.
+  - EFS allows multiple ec2-instances to connect to it unlike the EBS.
+  - EC2-instances should share the same security group, or atleast should have the one security group, as the security group of EFS.
+  - Lab
+    - create a EFS
+    - create few(at least 2) instances AZs from EFS.
+Make sure to have the same security group as in EFS.
+    - Create a ELB and add above created instances.
+    - ssh to both the instances and install apache.
+    - mount EFS to Apache's directory /var/www/html/ for both the server.
+Make sure to add the NFS rule(2049 port) in Security group.
+    - create index.html file at one server.
+It should reflect on the other mounted servers as well.
+    - Open the ELB DNS name to verify the index.html's content.

 # Route 53